-Data flows enable you to organize and integrate your data to produce a curated data set that your users can analyze.
+Data flows enable you to organize and integrate your data to produce curated datasets that your users can visualize.

-Figure 11-1 A data flow in the data flow editor
+You create data flows in the data flow editor.

 To build a data flow, you add steps.
 Each step performs a specific function, for example, add data, join tables, merge columns, transform data, save your data.
 Use the data flow editor to add and configure your steps.
 Each step is validated when you add or change it.
-When you've configured your data flow, you execute it to produce a data set.
+When you've configured your data flow, you execute it to produce or update a dataset.

 When you add your own columns or transform data, you can use a wide range of SQL operators (for example, BETWEEN, LIKE, IN), conditional expressions (for example, CASE), and functions (for example, Avg, Median, Percentile).